When should I offer new foods to my fussy eater with autism?

 Offer at least one and up to two new foods at every meal and snack.

-Keep portions and bite sizes of new foods very small.
+Keep portions of new foods very small.

 Alongside new foods serve one to two favorite or frequently accepted foods.

 Reduce the portion of the favorites just a little bit.

 Continue to serve the same one to two new foods repeatedly.
 Once is not enough to develop a preference or willingness to try.

 Too many picky eaters don’t get the opportunity to experience new foods.
 Consistently serve a new food to your picky eater at every meal and snack to increase her exposure and comfort.
 Having new foods on her plate will challenge your child’s sensory needs, mess with her routine, and push her outside of her comfort zone, but that’s good.

 Begin incorporating very small portions of new foods into your child’s meals.
 If it seems like too much work to prepare new food all of the time, look to leftovers, your meal, freezer foods, and odds and ends.